 Instructions

-Start by prepping your flax egg and letting it set for at least 5 minutes, until thickened.
+Start by prepping your flax egg in a small or medium bowl by whisking together water and flax meal and letting it set for at least 5 minutes, until thickened.

-Step 6: Sprinkle the cookies with white granulated sugar, then bake for 10-12 minutes, until the bottoms and edges are lightly browned but the centers are still soft.
+- Scoop the cookie dough with a cookie scoop, roll each cookie in granulated sugar until fully coated.
+Place onto a parchment paper-lined baking sheet and bake for 10-12 minutes, until the bottoms and edges are lightly browned but the centers are still soft..

 Serving Suggestions